About RLOP

 How to apply for RLOP

-• Apply for Admission to Wayne State College.
+• Apply for admission to Wayne State College.
 After applying, you'll receive your campus email address, which you'll need to apply to RLOP.

 • Apply for RLOP through the Wayne State College scholarship application system and complete all requirements listed.
 All applications are screened by WSC and Nebraska College of Law faculty and staff.
-Applications are due Dec.
-1, 2024, for the 2025-26 school year
+Applications are due Nov.
+15, 2025, for the 2026-27 school year.

 • Complete the interview process.
 If selected, you’ll be invited to interview with WSC and Nebraska College of Law faculty and staff.
-RLOP Interview Day is Jan.
-23, 2025.
+RLOP Interview Day is Dec.
+4, 2025.